inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 ```
 We apply the same function `IndefItem` to two different `Kind`s, and get a different strategy: "a transaction" vs. "capital" without an article.
 -->
-We notice that the function `IndefItem` is applied twice, but the indefinite article "a" is only produced once.
+We notice that the function `IndefItem` is applied twice, but the indefinite article "a" only appears once.

 This is possible, because GF has the concept of **parameter**: a finite set of user-defined values.
 In addition to text fields, a lincat may also contain any number of these parameters.